havu73/hackathonBio/README.md

 ### 4.3 Future Work - EVO and ESM3 models

-Our future work will focus on expanding the dataset to include more diverse bacterial species, optimizing the models for faster processing, and finetuning the Evo model to increase its predictive power.
+Our future work will focus on expanding the dataset to include more diverse bacterial species, optimizing the models for faster processing, and fine-tuning the Evo model to increase its predictive power.
 Additionally, we aim to expand on our user-friendly interface for broader accessibility.

-Building on the success of extracting whole-genome sequence from pahge-host pairs, the next step is to incorporate protein sequence data embeddings.
+Building on the success of extracting whole-genome sequence from phage-host pairs, the next step is to incorporate protein sequence data embeddings.
 Using the advanced [**ESM3**](https://www.evolutionaryscale.ai/blog/esm3-release) model, a large-scale protein langugage model trained on a vast dataset of protein sequences, will allow us to capture intricate structural and functional information at both residue and sequence levels.

-Integrating protein sequence sform phage-host pairs with ESM3 will allow us to explore phage-host interactions at a mode granular level, particularly by analysing protein-protein interactions that may drive host specificity and viral infectivity.
+Integrating protein sequences from phage-host pairs with ESM3 will allow us to explore phage-host interactions at a mode granular level, particularly by analysing protein-protein interactions that may drive host specificity and viral infectivity.
 This will provide deeper insights unto how phages target specific bacteria proteins, potentially revealing new therapeutic targets.

 By combining both whole-genome and portein sequence data, we will gain more comprehensive understading of phage-host dynamics.
 This dual approach will enhance the accuracy of our predictions and expand the versatility of **PhageBook**, allowing it to predict interactions across various biological levels, from genomic signals to proteins mechanisms.
-This coudl open the door to more precise phage therapises, tailored not just to the bacterial species but to specific protein targets, pushing the boundaries of personalize medicine in the tratment of resistwent infections.
+This could open the door to more precise phage therapises, tailored not just to the bacterial species but to specific protein targets, pushing the boundaries of personalize medicine in the treatment of resistant infections.

 # 5. Potential impact